superduper-io/superduper/docs/content/execute_api/mongodb_queries.md

 client.my_db.my_collection.find_one()
 ```

-with `superduperdb` one would write:
+with `superduper` one would write:

 ```python
 result = db['my_collection'].find_one().execute()